Are you a stressed mom that needs to relax? Do you feel that some days just start with chaos and they never slow down?

 Hopefully, I have convinced you that you need time for relaxation and self-care.
 But, I understand your schedule is already so full, how will you find the time to relax your mind and reduce stress?

 First, commit to blocking time in your calendar every day with 15-30 minutes for just you.
-Self-care and relaxation don’t have to be a long time, it just needs to be a time where you can do something you enjoy or love and gives you rest and allows you to rejuvenate.
+Self-care and relaxation don’t have to be a long time, it just needs to be a time when you can do something you enjoy or love that gives you rest and allows you to rejuvenate.

 Your time might be early in the morning before your family is awake, or maybe it will be in the evening when your family has gone to bed.
 Or maybe you need a mid-day rest.
 Choose the time of day for your relaxing activities that will help you feel your best.